 I loved how descriptive the book was.
 It made me want to visit the Cove.
 I think the girls’ parents were wonderful characters.
 When Poppy fully came into play, she made a great addition to the story.
 All the characters are well written and Clancy brought them to life on the page.
 Overall, this was a heartwarming and touching read.
 Thank you, St. Martin’s for sending this along!

-The Second Home is available for preorder on Amazon for $13.99, it releases June 2nd.
+The Second Home is available on Amazon for $13.99.